gesaretto/writing_london/paper_1/voyage_notes.md

 - __Muster__ means _to collect_, _to gather_.
 Same for __cluster__.

+__Belch__ is used for both _mouth_ and _rectum_.
+The fusion between bodily parts (anus and mouth; anus and vagina) seems to be a recurring feature in the poem.

+We are interested in the way in which this fusion is accomplished through the awareness of _atomic_ reality; particles that constantly leave my body - dead skin.

 > Who shall discharge first his merd-urinous load:

 Again, __discharge__ and __load__.
 These are evocations of the actual gesture of shitting - but they are paradoxically attributed to the same pile of shit.
 Shit is producing shit, releasing shit.
 Opening its mouth and belching and vomiting.